 DAZN can be accessed on up to two devices at once.
 The full list of compatible devices is iOS, tvOS, Android mobile and Android TVs, PS4, PS5, Xbox One, Xbox Series S, Xbox Series X, Samsung Tizen, LG WebOS, Google Chromecast, Amazon Fire TV and Tablet.

 In countries where it has been live for some time, DAZN holds the rights to some impressive content.
 It has UEFA Champions League and Europa League rights plus the NBA in multiple countries.
-It also has live and exclusive EPL and NFL rights in Canada, but the global expansion is focusing on boxing.
+It also has live and exclusive EPL and NFL rights in Canada and has now added the Women’s Champions League globally as mentioned.

-The platform has reportedly been seeking up to US$1 billion in new funding and is yet to reveal any other sports it is aiming to feature in its launch.
+The platform has reportedly been seeking up to US$1 billion in new funding and is yet to reveal any other sports it is aiming to feature.
 It will have an archive of classic fights and athlete features and will add additional magazine-style programming.
 It has already released some slick content involving Joshua, Alvarez and Golovkin.

 The company has big ambitions and it will be fascinating to see if it can continue to shake up some traditional sports broadcasters across the globe.